Taking care of Your Teak Outdoor Furniture

 All teak used in our products is plantation grown and environmentally friendly.

-Your Teak furniture comes finished with a coat of hand rubbed wax.
+Your Chic Teak furniture comes finished with a coat of hand rubbed wax.

-When the furniture is used indoors or under cover outdoors, just apply some furniture wax every couple of months and your furniture will look brand new again.
+When the furniture is used indoors or under cover outdoors, just clean it and apply some furniture wax every couple of months and your furniture will look brand new again.

 When used outdoors, the wax coat will disappear in a couple of weeks depending on the environment.